gbgabiola/notes/quotes.md

 > "Success is no accident.
 It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do." - Pele

-> "A mathematical formula should never be 'owned' by anybody!" - Donald Knuth

 > "As long as you're being a copycat, you will never be the best copycat." - Dr. Eric Thomas